 2) Have you Looked at the Property Tax Rates?

 Even from one town to the next, property taxes can vary a lot.
 That's also true between different neighbourhoods.
 These rates can change over time, but finding rates that work for you in an area you really like can make a house feel a lot more like a home.
-What is considered a good rate can differ from person to person, so it can be helpful to create a plan of how much you are willing to spend month to month in your new home.
+What is considered a good rate can differ from person to person, so it can be helpful to create a plan of how much you are willing to spend month to month before you find a house.

 3) What Kind of Atmosphere do you Like?

-Your personal preferences can play a large part in where you ultimately decide to live.
+Your personal preferences on atmosphere can play a large part in where you ultimately decide to live.
+Which house are you interested in?
 Some like spread out areas with low foot traffic, while others like busy, dense areas where they can socialize.
 You shouldn't rule anything out until you visit the area in-person, but identifying what neighbourhood aspects you enjoy can help you prioritize your search as you get into it.
 Finding a home is about finding a place that makes you happy, and this should not be forgotten when choosing between locations.

 4) How Much of a Work Commute is Acceptable?